Monday, November 5, 2012

 Results shown by gender and party represent those respondents within those subgroups.
 All numbers shown in the tables represent percentages rounded to the nearest whole percentage.

 The questions were asked in the order of the question numbers which appear in this report.
 Results only include respondents who answered that they were registered voters, somewhat likely, likely, or very likely to vote.
 The statistical methodology comprised weighing various groups for anticipated voting proportions, by using census data and voter turnout models from previous elections.

-The poll was conducted on behalf of Gravis Marketing, Inc., Gravis Marketing is a non-partisan marketing and research firm located in Winter Springs, Florida.
+The telephone polls are conducted on behalf of Gravis Marketing, Inc., Gravis Marketing is a non-partisan marketing and research firm located in Winter Springs, Florida.
 Contact Doug Kaplan (407) 242-1870 firstname.lastname@example.org

 • President Obama leads Governor Romney by a single percentage point in Ohio, 49 to 48 percent.